gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 ### Defining the MVP

-We thought the following features were important to include; you'll notice that the boxes are all checked, thanks to the hard work of many people!
+We thought the following features were important to include; you'll notice that the boxes are all checked, thanks to the hard work of many people, including @ThatOtherPerson, @fk, @tsiq-swyx, @gillkyle, @LeKoArts, @davidluhr, @daydream05, @m-allanson, @pieh, @calcsam and more (GitHub names).

 Users should be able to:
 - [x] See screenshots of sites built with Gatsby (Landing page)